How is tax and National Insurance calculated?

 PayCaptain provides fully interactive graphical payslips on the PayCaptain mobile app.

-For employees who need further assistance in understanding the deductions made to their salary, help is on hand from the PayCaptain team.
-The team can be contacted by video, phone or WhatsApp to have their questions answered.
-ThePayCaptain payroll team embraces the latest technologies to be able to provide a best-in-class bureau service.
+For employees who need further assistance in understanding the deductions made to their salary, expert employee support is on hand from the PayCaptain team.
+Support is provided by AI chatbot or the team can be contacted by email, phone or WhatsApp to have their questions answered.
+ThePayCaptain payroll team embraces the latest technologies to provide a best-in-class bureau service.
 When an employee phones PayCaptain, their most recent payslip automatically pops up on screen before the call is answered, meaning all the relevant information is in front of the support team, so they can answer queries quicker.